 Try this cutting activity from Days with Grey.
 Using a large muffin tin, place a small toy in each cup and then crisscross painters’ tape over all the openings.

 With scissors, children cut the toys “free” one at a time.
 For extra small motor practice, kids can also use the scissors as tongs to pick up each toy and place it to the side.

 5. Food Items

-In a sand table or low plastic tub, your child can practise cutting skills on cooked/rinsed spaghetti and other forms of pasta.
+In a sand table or low plastic tub, kids can practise cutting skills on cooked/rinsed spaghetti and other forms of pasta.

-For foods actually meant to be eaten, have your child use cleaned scissors to cut spinach, lettuce leaves, or bananas.
+For foods actually meant to be eaten, have them use cleaned scissors to cut spinach, lettuce leaves, or bananas.
 They can also cut cookie dough into small sections before baking.

 6. Assorted Materials

 Need even more ideas?